run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/backend.md

 !!!
 Note
     The control-plane installation on Openshift assumes that an identity provider has been configured in OpenShift.

-Create a configuration file to install the Run:ai control plane:
+Run: `oc login`.
+Then create a configuration file to install the Run:ai control plane:

 === "Connected"
     Generate a values file by running: